 Although hard-wearing, suspension components inevitably deteriorate with age – and track rod ends are especially prone to wear.
 If the owner’s fitted an adjustable coilover system make sure you know exactly how to adjust it and that the ride isn’t too harsh.
 Also check that the steering is smooth from lock to lock as steering rack seals have been known to leak.

 The standard Brembo braking system is effective and easily strong enough for fast road driving and occasional trackday use, but seriously modified Skylines will need some sort of pad upgrade and potentially a disc upgrade too with many owners opting for a big brake kit from the likes of TarOx, KSport, AP Racing or Alcon.
-Check that there is plenty of pad life and the discs are free of scoring or cracks and there is no juddering or wobbling when braking on the test drive, which could indicate warped discs.
+Check that there is plenty of pad life and the rotors are free of scoring or cracks and there is no juddering or wobbling when braking on the test drive, which could indicate warped discs.

 Although the stock 9x17in alloys suit the car well, you’ll likely find all manner of different rims fitted to R33 Skylines.
 Make sure you eyeball them closely looking for scrapes, cracks or large chips.
 Also watch out for uneven tyre wear, different-make tyres and ensure whatever rubber is fitted is appropriate for the speed and weight of the car.
 Regular four wheel geometry is important to get the handling on point.